js42721/maze/README.md

 * [Sidewinder](src/maze/Sidewinder.java)
 * [Wilson's algorithm](src/maze/Wilsons.java)

-It also includes a [tile maze wrapper](src/maze/TileMaze.java) which provides a tile-centric interface.
-This allows you treat a maze as a grid of tiles rather than a collection of lines.
+It also includes a [wrapper class](src/maze/TileMaze.java) that provides a tile-centric interface, in case you would rather deal with a maze as a grid of tiles than a collection of lines.

 A maze generated using recursive backtracking: